AndresMGA/harmonica_react/README.md

     item in events.json

     If a new event is due:
+        If it is a count in event:
+            - passes count number to <CountIn>
+        If it is a note or rest
             - passes new cursor position to <ScoreSVG>
             - passes new tab to <HarmonicaMoving>

 ```

 >#### HANDLE CLICKS ON SCORE - onScoreClicked(location)...